rahulsahay19/dotnet-angular-chatgpt/readme.md

 Thank You for Exploring This Course!

-We're thrilled you've taken the time to explore what this comprehensive course on Microservices has to offer.
-Your interest in advancing your skills and knowledge in the Microservices field is commendable, and we're excited to be a part of your learning journey.

-We're thrilled you've taken the time to explore what this comprehensive course on Microservices has to offer.
-Your interest in advancing your skills and knowledge in the .Net field is commendable, and we're excited to be a part of your learning journey.
+We're thrilled you've taken the time to explore what this comprehensive course on .Net, Angular & ChatGPT has to offer.
+Your interest in advancing your skills and knowledge in the FullStack field is commendable, and we're excited to be a part of your learning journey.